Hepatitis B factsheet

 • painful or swollen joints.

-Symptoms can be worse in children with lower immune systems or liver disease.
+Symptoms may be more severe in children with weakened immune systems or liver disease.

-• up to three months before they show any symptoms
+• up to three months before symptoms appear

-• until the virus has been cleared from their body or is managed with medication.
+• until the virus is cleared or managed with medication.

 Diagnosis

-HBV can be diagnosed through a blood test.
-This can be done by your local doctor and is recommended for:
+HBV is diagnosed with a blood test.
+This is recommended for:

 • babies born to a mother with HBV at around nine months of age

-• children and teenagers who have had contact with HBV from high-risk activities like
+• children and teenagers in contact with HBV through high-risk activities like:

 • sharing needles

-• piercing or tattoo equipment that is not free of germs
+• getting piercings or tattoos with equipment that is not sterile or free of germs

 • sexual contact